LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W05-D2-CI-Contd.md

 #### on

 Specifies a trigger for the workflow.
 [Here is a list of triggers](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+In the example below we are using:

+- `Push`&mdash;a push to a particular branch
+- `workflow_dispatch`&mdash;allows testing the workflow by triggering it through the

 #### steps